Lilley & Skinner: History

+In 1956, it merged with Saxone Shoe Co to give them a combined 470 retail outlets, with Saxone Shoe being renamed Saxone, Lilley & Skinner (Holdings) Limited and becoming the parent company.
+Saxone specialised in men's and children's shoes compared to the fashion products of Lilley & Skinner.
+Saxone stores were mainly operating in Scotland, Ireland and the North of England whereas Lilley & Skinner stores were mainly in the South of England plus the subsidiary, Benefit, concentrating on the Midlands.

-It became part of the British Shoe Corporation, a subsidiary of Sears plc, in 1962, but that was broken up in the 1990s, and Lilley & Skinner became part of Stead & Simpson.
+The merged company became part of the British Shoe Corporation, a subsidiary of Sears plc, in 1962, but that was broken up in the 1990s, and Lilley & Skinner became part of Stead & Simpson.

 Lilley & Skinner shoes are in the V&A collection.